Mountain Top, Pennsylvania

 Mountain Top is an unincorporated area and census-designated place (CDP) in Luzerne County, Pennsylvania, United States.
-As of the 2010 census, the CDP population was 10,982.
+As of the 2010 census, its population was 10,982.

-The Mountain Top CDP is located along Pennsylvania Route 309 (south of Wilkes-Barre) in Fairview, Wright,Rice townships and Dorrance Township.
+Mountain Top is located along Pennsylvania Route 309, south of Wilkes-Barre, in Dorrance, Fairview, Rice, and Wright townships.

 Name

-The area's name is properly spelled "Mountain Top".
 The United States Postal Service uses the spelling "Mountain Top" for ZIP Code 18707, and the Pennsylvania Department of Transportation spells it "Mountain Top" on a Pennsylvania driver's license.
 However, some businesses in Mountain Top spell their community as a single word, "Mountaintop".

 Geography

 Mountain Top, once named "Penobscot", is located in central Luzerne County at 41°8′7″N 75°54′16″W (41.1353022, -75.9044749).
 The CDP extends north to Solomon Gap, which separates Penobscot Knob to the west from Haystack Mountain to the east.
 To the south, the CDP includes the settlements of Fairview Heights, Wech Corners, Rita, Albert, Rippletown, and Lindbergh.
-The ridge of Nescopeck Mountain is in the southeast part of the CDP.
-According to the United States Census Bureau, the CDP has a total area of 39.0 sqkm, all of it land.
+The ridge of Nescopeck Mountain is in the southeast part of Mountain Top.
+According to the U.S. Census Bureau, Mountain Top has a total area of 39.0 sqkm, all of it land.

-The Mountain Top CDP is within the Susquehanna River watershed.
+Mountain Top is in the Susquehanna River watershed.
 The village center sits on a drainage divide between Solomon Creek, which flows north through Solomon Gap to the Susquehanna near Wilkes-Barre, and Big Wapwallopen Creek, which flows to the southwest to the Susquehanna at Wapwallopen.
-East of the CDP the ground rises to Arbutus Peak and Stony Cabin Ridge, both 2080 ft above sea level, beyond which is the Lehigh River basin leading to the Delaware River.
+East of Mountain Top, the ground rises to Arbutus Peak and Stony Cabin Ridge, both 2080 ft above sea level, beyond which is the Lehigh River basin leading to the Delaware River.
 Mountain Top is 10 mi northwest of White Haven, at the head end of the Lehigh River, 16 mi northeast of Hazleton, and 8 mi south of Wilkes-Barre on Pennsylvania Route 309.
-Consequently, even though regional railroads are much diminished in scope and influence, Mountain Top Yard, once used as a marshaling yard at the top of the Ashley Planes funicular (cable-driven) railway, is still an important regional element of the transportation infrastructure connecting Allentown and Philadelphia with points north and west via trackage to several yards in New York state.
+Even though regional railroads are much diminished in scope and influence, Mountain Top Yard, once used as a marshaling yard at the top of the Ashley Planes' funicular railway, is still a regional element of the transportation infrastructure connecting Allentown and Philadelphia with points north and west via trackage to several yards in New York state.

-The elevation within the Mountain Top CDP ranges from 1070 ft above sea level along Big Wapwallopen Creek in the southwest, to 1860 ft atop Nescopeck Mountain southwest of Rita, to 1871 ft at the east end of Penobscot Mountain in the north of the CDP.
+The elevation in Mountain Top ranges from 1070 ft above sea level along Big Wapwallopen Creek in the southwest, to 1860 ft atop Nescopeck Mountain southwest of Rita, to 1871 ft at the east end of Penobscot Mountain in north Mountain Top.
 The central village of Mountain Top sits at 1580 ft just south of Penobscot Mountain.